 The report indicates that we must cut our greenhouse gas emissions by at least 65% this decade and reach net zero emissions within 15 years if we are to avoid a climate catastrophe that will impact most other species of plants and animals on Earth, as well as our own species.

 It's easy to feel crushed by the unbearable realities laid out in the IPCC report and powerless to do anything meaningful in response.

 However, to lose hope, and despair for the future is to give up on all that we love and hold dear, particularly here on the Sunshine Coast - a very special part of the world.

 There is still so much worth fighting for and saving.
 Action is the antidote to despair!

 You can find strength by connecting with others like you in the community, and join local actions that can collectively contribute to the changes necessary to give the next generation a future that they can look forward to.

-The Urgent Climate Action Network Sunshine Coast (UCANSC) is driving the CED campaign.
-The network includes Sunshine Coast Environment Council (SCEC), Sunshine Coast Climate Action Now (SCCAN), and the Sunshine Coast branches of: Extinction Rebellion (XRSC), Stop Adani, Australian Parents 4 Climate Action (AP4CA), Transition Towns, Solar Citizens, Wildlife Preservation Society of Queensland (WPSQ-SCHB), with new organisations joining all the time.
+The Urgent Climate Action Network Sunshine Coast (UCANSC) is driving the climate emergency campaign.
+The network includes Sunshine Coast Environment Council (SCEC), Sunshine Coast Climate Action Now (SCCAN), and the Sunshine Coast branches of: Extinction Rebellion (XRSC), Stop Adani, Australian Parents 4 Climate Action (AP4CA), Transition Towns, Solar Citizens, Wildlife Preservation Society of Queensland (WPSQ-SCHB), Maleny Climate Action Now, Currimundi Catchment Care Group, Hinterland Bush Links, with new organisations joining all the time.